madhavmehndiratta/blog/_posts/2020-04-30-vulnversity-walkthorugh.md

 ```

 ### Privilege Escalation
 This task is a little bit challenging.
 For this we need to exploit the SUID bits.
-Let's first look for SUID bit set.
+Let's first look for the SUID bit set.

 ```r
 www-data@vulnuniversity:/bin$ find / -user root -perm -4000 -exec ls -ldb {} \; | grep -v proc